 Spark NLP Display – a library for visualizing text annotations

-The new sparknlp-display Python library is an open-source library for visualizing the annotations generated with Spark NLP.
+The new sparknlp-display natural language processing Python library is an open-source library for visualizing the annotations generated with Spark NLP.
 It currently offers out-of-the-box support for these annotations:

 - Dependency Parser

 - Named Entity Recognition

 - Entity Resolution